 As you noticed, even at this stage we are already getting a bit serious.
 One step leads the way to the next step.

 Once you’ve decided on the overall concept, it’s a matter of writing down and working out your idea.
 Also, make sure you anticipate possible hindrances and problems.
-Let’s now get serious on how to open a hair salon.
+Let’s now get serious about how to open a salon business.

-A business plan is the first step no aspiring business can skip
+A business plan is the first step salon owners can’t skip

 To those who feel they’re not extremely business-minded, a business plan may sound scary.
 Luckily, you don’t need a degree in business to come up with one.

-A business plan describes in further detail how your hair salon company will make money.
+A salon business plan describes in further detail how your new salon will make money.

 - Who will your customers be?